keemax/blackjack-new/README.md

 	"error": "you can't double down after hitting"
 }
 ```

+If we have time, we can play games with multiple players and see who ends up with the most chips (or lasts the longest before losing).
+The server has a built in monitor that will kick players who haven't done anything in 10 seconds, so make sure your player can last by itself before joining.

 As a final note... this server is not perfect.
 There may or may not be ways to get unlimited money, sabotage other players, etc. If you can figure out a way to do this (excluding intentionally crashing the server), more power to you.
 I only ask that you first and foremost try to create a working player.